Banks and Financial Services

 User biometric authentication

-VPN tunneling
+VPN tunnelling

-Biometric Authentication
+Biometric authentication

-Behavioural Authentication
+Behavioural authentication

-Mobile authentication leverages smartphones as an authentication factor, utilising features like fingerprint or facial recognition, or generating one-time passcodes through dedicated apps.
+Mobile authentication leverages smartphones as an authentication factor, using features like fingerprint or facial recognition, or generating one-time passcodes through dedicated apps.
 Push notifications are also gaining popularity, allowing users to verify and approve login attempts directly from their mobile devices.
 Mobile network data allows you to instantly link a user to their device using cryptographically secure session data.

-Passwordless Authentication
+Passwordless authentication

 Blockchain technology holds immense potential for transforming authentication processes by providing a decentralised and secure framework.
 Unlike traditional methods that rely on centralised authorities, blockchain offers a distributed ledger where identity information can be stored and verified.
 By recording users’ credentials and personal details in encrypted digital identities on the blockchain, authentication becomes tamper-resistant and resistant to single points of failure.